 - In another medium sized bowl toss together the chicken with the soy sauce, ginger and garlic.

-- Heat the olive oil well in a large wok.
+- Heat 2 tablespoons of olive oil well in a large wok.
 Your wok should be nice and hot before adding the chicken to it.
 Add the seasoned chicken and cook for about 5 minutes or until the chicken starts to brown and is no longer pink inside.
 Transfer chicken to a plate and set aside.
 Don't overcrowd the chicken, you might need to do this in 2 batches.

-- Add the other 2 tbsp of olive oil to the wok then add the shiitake mushrooms, cabbage, carrots and onion to the wok.
+- Add the other 2 tablespoons of olive oil to the wok then add the shiitake mushrooms, cabbage, carrots and onion to the wok.
 Cook for a minute while tossing around.

 - Add the chicken back to the wok.
 Add the cooked noodles, prepared sauce and toss everything together.
 Turn off the heat.